It is possible to recover from meth addiction.

 Meth Problems Worldwide

 Although you may not hear as much about methamphetamine as other drugs like heroin and cocaine, methamphetamine and other drugs in the same class are in fact abused by more people around the world.
-The United Nations on Drug Use and Health reports as many as 54 million people use amphetamine-type stimulants around the world.
+The United Nations on Drug Use and Health reported in 2011 as many as 54 million people use amphetamine-type stimulants around the world.

 While America suffers from a severe problem with methamphetamine, especially western and Midwest states, the majority of the world’s users actually reside in Asia.
 In East and Southeast Asia, there are 20 million users, and 38 million in all of Asia.